puentejose/bertelsmann-data-track/README.md

 * ✔ Descriptive Statistics - Part II
 * ✔ Spreadsheets 1: Getting Started
 * ✔ Spreadsheets 2: Manipulate Data
-* 🏗 Spreadsheets 3: Analyze Data
+* ✔ Spreadsheets 3: Analyze Data
 * 🏗 Spreadsheets 4: Visualize Data

+---
+** The following lessons may or may not be 'translated' into notebooks **
 * 🏗 Business Metrics
 * 🏗 Excel Modeling